danilloestrela/hackerrank-solutions/README.md

 So, that's why I've decided to share my HackerRank solutions on GitHub.
 I hope this clarifies my reasoning and perhaps even sparks the desire in you to do the same.
 Let's keep learning, growing, and sharing our knowledge together!

+PS.: These challenges are available free for training you on kits.
+But the main one I can't share here due respect to the website 😊

 Happy coding! 🚀